Sir Henry Hobart, 1st Baronet

 Sir Henry Hobart, 1st Baronet (1 January 1560 – 29 December 1625), of Blickling Hall, was an English politician who succeeded Sir Edward Coke to become Chief Justice of the Court of Common Pleas.

 Background and education

-The son of Thomas Hobart and Audrey Hare, and great-grandson of Sir James Hobart of Monks Eleigh, Suffolk, who served as Attorney General during the reign of King Henry VII.
-He would further this lineal occupation and was admitted to Lincoln's Inn on 10 August 1575, and was later called to the Bar in 1584, and subsequently became governor of Lincoln's Inn in 1591.
+Henry Hobart was the son of Thomas Hobart and Audrey Hare, and great-grandson of Sir James Hobart of Monks Eleigh, Suffolk, who served as Attorney General during the reign of King Henry VII.
+He was admitted to Lincoln's Inn on 10 August 1575, and was later called to the Bar in 1584, and subsequently became governor of Lincoln's Inn in 1591.

-He was the stepson of Sir Edward Warner (1511–1565), Lieutenant of the Tower of London, and William Blennerhassett.
-His mother Audrey (d.
-16 July 1581), daughter and heiress of William Hare of Beeston, Norfolk, was married three times.
-Her first husband was Thomas Hobart of Plumstead (d.
-26 March 1560), her second Sir Edward Warner, who been knighted on 18 May 1544, and her third William Blennerhassett.
-Her epitaph describes all three of them as cousins-german of each other.
-Audrey's mother was Alice Wayte (1494 – 11 July 1566), the daughter of William Wayte of Tittleshall.
-As the widow of William Hare of Beeston, Alice married secondly, as his second wife, Robert Rugge, Mayor of Norwich (d.
-18 February 1558/9).

-His grandmother Alice, who lived until he was six years old, lies buried in the church in Little Plumstead, Norfolk.
-The daughter Etheldred mentioned in her epitaph is her daughter Audrey.
-Audrey was a common nickname for Etheldred.
-There is a tablet in the same church to Audrey, in which she is remembered lovingly by her two sons, Henry and his elder brother Miles.